[Ticker] EU floats waiver on state aid for green energy

 By EUobserver

-EU countries should be able to subside renewable energy project up to 100 percent in a derogation from normal anti-state aid rules, the European Commission said Monday.
+EU countries should be able to subsidise renewable energy projects up to 100 percent in a derogation from normal anti-state aid rules, the European Commission proposed Monday.
 "Europe will need a considerable amount of sustainable investments" to meet CO2 targets, European competition commissioner Margrethe Vestager said.
 "Although a significant share will come from the private sector, public support will play a role in ensuring that the green transition happens fast".